bergerg/ipsum-dolor-react/README.md

 #### Closing

-In terminal, where the `sbt run` command is running, stop the web-server by pressing `Enter`
+In terminal, where the `sbt run` command is running, stop the web-server by pressing `Ctrl-C`